 - How close we are to reopening the airport

 - Why 2017 is such a critical year

 What are we looking to raise, and how will we spend it?

-- £25,000 for operating costs for the next year to continue the momentum we began.
+- Target #1: £25,000 for operating costs for the next year to continue the momentum we began.
+This covers professional fees, office space, communciation costs and travel expenses.
 Once we reach that target, then we want to go on to:

-- £50,000, the extra money being used to secure experts and barristers for the Examination in Public that will happen in 2017 (explained below).
-Then, once we've raised that (!) we wish to go on and raise a total of:
+- Target #2: £50,000, the additional £25,000 for the Examination Public.
+These funds are used to secure experts and barristers for the Examination in Public that will happen in 2017 (explained below).
+We need the very best planning and aviation barristers.
+After that we will go on to raise:

-It all begins in 2012 when our Viable campaign received 38,000 signatures in support of keeping Plymouth Airport safeguarded as an aviation space.
+Well our story began in 2012 when our VIABLE campaign received 38,000 signatures in support of keeping Plymouth Airport safeguarded as an aviation space.

 Then last year, together with our supporters, we raised £21,521 which launched FlyPlymouth with intentions of acquiring and reopening Plymouth Airport.

 Here's how we spent the money: